tattn/LocalLLMClient/README.md

     parameters: .init(tokenImageStart: "<start_of_image>", tokenImageEnd: "<end_of_image>")
 )

-for try await text in client.textStream(from: input) {
+for try await text in try await client.textStream(from: input) {
     print(text, terminator: "")
 }
 ```